-Mick Kitor, who has a son with ASD, has exhausted his retirement savings and “basically bankrupted” himself to fund intensive therapy that has helped his previously non-verbal son become verbal.
+Mick Kitor, who has a son with ASD, said he has exhausted his retirement savings and “basically bankrupted” himself to fund intensive therapy that has helped his previously non-verbal son become verbal.

 “This is a budget cut on the backs of the most vulnerable people in society yet again, wrapped up in fairness,” he said.

-Kitor says the new funding model won’t provide any children with enough intense therapy needed to make a difference in a child with ASD’s lives.
+Kitor said the new funding model won’t provide any children with enough intense therapy needed to make a difference in a child with ASD’s lives.

-“There’s a whole bunch of people who are wasting government money and no one’s going to get better,” says Kitor.
+“There’s a whole bunch of people who are wasting government money and no one’s going to get better,” said Kitor.

-Kitor says the province is trying to save money but not providing intense therapy at a young age will cost more later in the childrens’ lives once they out-age the system.
+Kitor said the province is trying to save money, but not providing intense therapy at a young age will cost more later in the children’s’ lives once they out-age the system.

 “If you intervene early enough, you can change some of those outcomes, from being a ward of the state to somebody that is going to be able to go to school, get a job and pay taxes,” said Kitor.

 The transfer of funds from the service providers to the parents, giving more choice in where to seek services, is positive.
-But, that doubling the funding for diagnostic centers won’t help.
+But, doubling the funding for diagnostic centers won’t help, according to Kitor.

 “Great, more people are going to be diagnosed early,” he said.
-“You’re still not going to have any money and right now there’s no extra capacity for treatment.”
+“You’re still not going to have any money and right now there’s no extra capacity for treatment,” he said.

-When children start behavioural intervention between ages two and five, they gain improvements in cognitive and language development, are better prepared for school and have better long-term outcomes in adulthood, according to the NASS Report.
+When children start behavioural intervention between the age of two and five, they gain improvements in cognitive and language development, are better prepared for school and have better long-term outcomes in adulthood, according to the NASS Report.

 “You can see what he missed out on and it’s non-recoverable, said MacDonald.
 “He’s going to need care all of his life.”

-Her second grandson was diagnosed with ASD earlier and she says by 4 1/2 years old he no longer required intensive therapy.
-Today the 12 year old is performing at his age level in school.
+Her second grandson was diagnosed with ASD earlier and she said by 4 1/2 years old he no longer required intensive therapy.
+Today, the 12 year old is performing at his age-level in school.